awsdocs/aws-codecommit-user-guide/doc_source/how-to-conditional-branch.md

    Branches in Git are simply pointers \(references\) to the SHA\-1 value of the head commit, which is why the condition uses `References`\.
 The `Null` statement is required in any policy whose effect is `Deny` and where `GitPush` is one of the actions\.
 This is required because of the way Git and `git-receive-pack` work when pushing changes from a local repo to CodeCommit\.
 **Tip**
-To create a policy that applies to all branches named main in all repositories in an AWS account, change the value of `Resource` from a repository ARN to an asterisk \(`*`\)\.
+To create a policy that applies to all branches named main in all repositories in an Amazon Web Services account, change the value of `Resource` from a repository ARN to an asterisk \(`*`\)\.

 1. Choose **Review policy**\.
 Correct any errors in your policy statement, and then continue to **Create policy**\.